mmis1000/simple-page-flip/docs/api-references.md

 ### Right Top

-connects from right edge to top edge
+Connects from right edge to top edge

 <DemoRightTop />